oobabooga/text-generation-webui/README.md

 The recommended installation methods are the following:

-* Linux and macOS: using conda natively.
+* Linux and MacOS: using conda natively.
 * Windows: using conda on WSL ([WSL installation guide](https://github.com/oobabooga/text-generation-webui/wiki/Windows-Subsystem-for-Linux-(Ubuntu)-Installation-Guide)).

 Conda can be downloaded here: https://docs.conda.io/en/latest/miniconda.html